reknahs/email-anonymization/README.md

 Changes:

 1. [COMPLETE] Added subject in beginning of body since it might contain important info
-2. [COMPLETE] Implement code for 1000 examples dataset
+2. [IN PROGRESS] Implement code for 1000 examples dataset

 Labeling Accuracies:
 1. Refunds - 1/1